tenRabbits/user-js-css-docs/doc.md

 - `Programmatic injection`:
   - **Enabled**: initially low style priority, but maximized when `!important` is used.
 Live CSS editing mode is available.
 Can be used without “developer mode”.
   - **Disabled**: higher style priority by placing `<style/>` at the end of the DOM.
-Unavailable modes: live CSS, “all frames”.
+Unavailable modes: live CSS.
 This mode is not available without “developer mode”.
-- `All frames`: whether CSS should be injected in all frames within the tab.
 - `Automatic !important`: adds `!important` to all CSS properties in already compiled code.

+### Shared rules

+“Shared rules” allows you to build dependencies between different rules and explicitly control the order in which they are loaded.
+Any rule can be marked as “shared” - this will add it to the list of modules of other rules.
+Only JS and CSS content is taken from the included rules, other properties of the rule are ignored.

 ### Other features